nokia/RED/docs/help/user_guide/validation/validation_preferences.md

 #### Project configuration

   * **Project configuration file (red.xml) cannot be read** \- occurs when project has no red.xml configuration file or it cannot be read.
-  * **Python Robot Framework environment missing** \- occurs when there is no Robot Environment defined.\n Python main directory with Robot modules installed should be defined in preferences.\n Project may override this setting in its configuration file.
+  * **Python Robot Framework environment missing** \- occurs when there is no Robot Environment defined.
+Python main directory with Robot modules installed should be defined in preferences.
+Project may override this setting in its configuration file.
   * **Library documentation file cannot be generated** \- occurs when for some reason Robot framework is unable to generate library specification file, probably due to missing library dependencies or errors in library source code.

 [Return to Help index](http://nokia.github.io/RED/help/)